Remember this scene?

 But John helped her up, holding her elbows until she found her balance.
 He clambered down into the unsteady snow and caught her when she jumped, his hands strong and familiar at her waist…

-In the original version, Molly’s plotline took up a bit more space.
-Among other things, Sukey interrupted John’s talk with her in the kitchen… Continue reading
+In the first draft, Molly’s plotline took up a bit more space.
+Among other things, Sukey interrupted John’s midnight talk with her in the kitchen…

 This was my original ending.
 Leah, my editor, asked me to change it because it wasn’t fair that the poachers had to leave their homes.
 She was right, of course, and I think the new ending is much better.
 But pranks are always fun.
 (In this version, Amy did convince Edward that Penelope was in danger, so he witnessed the scene where Nev offers to free the prisoners if the poachers will help him save Penelope from Sir Jasper.)
 Continue reading

 This scene originally followed the one in Chapter 12 where Lady Bedlow suggests that Penelope must naturally feel more comfortable with Percy because he is so much nearer her own class.
 In my first draft Nev had a little brother, Charlie.
 In that version Sir Jasper had also had a son, Jamie.
 Charlie and Jamie were friends until Jamie (instead of Sir Jasper’s wife, who died of a fever or something) was killed by a spring-gun while the boys were out playing “Robin Hood.”
 Charlie was, understandably, rather traumatized by this experience.

 Charlie didn’t serve much of a purpose beyond me really liking a couple of his scenes, so he was one of the first things to go in revisions.
 I kept the bit with Nev working in the fields, of course, and the last part of this excerpt led into a conversation between Penelope and Nev that now appears in Chapter 14, the scene where Nev reads to Penelope from the Morte d’Arthur.
 Continue reading